Cgarg547/Electronics-react/README.md

 ## Live Deployment

 The application is deployed live on Vercel.
-You can access it at the following URL: **[Fusion Electronics App](https://fusion-ecommerce-app.vercel.app).**
+You can access it at the following URL: **[Garg Electronics App](https://garg-electronics-app.vercel.app).**

-The backend server is deployed on Render and can be accessed at the following URL: **[Fusion Electronics API](https://mern-stack-ecommerce-app-h5wb.onrender.com/).**
+The backend server is deployed on Render and can be accessed at the following URL: **[Garg Electronics API](https://mern-stack-ecommerce-app-h5wb.onrender.com/).**

 > [!IMPORTANT]
 > **Note**: The backend server may take a few seconds to wake up if it has been inactive for a while.
 For your information, it is hosted on the free tier of Render, with 0.1 CPU and 512 MB of memory only, so it may take a bit longer to respond to requests, especially after periods of inactivity.